zuozhenggh/learning-library/developer-library/apex/mle-javascript/external-modules/external-modules.md

     ![](images/29-test-qr.png " ")

 ## **STEP 6**: Markdown Conversion to HTML
 The final step is to create a Project Details page item.
-The poge item will save the project details for the task in Markdown format.
+The page item will save the project details for the task in Markdown format.

 Then you will use the Markdown module to generate and preview the details in HTML.

-1. Right Click on **Markdown Details** region and click on **Create Page Item** menu item
+1. Click **Rendering** tab, then Right Click on **Markdown Details** region and click on **Create Page Item** menu item

     ![](images/30-project-details.png " ")